victormicco/victormicco/README.md

 # Introduction

-Hello, I'm Victor, a passionate programmer and developer.
+Hello, I'm Victor, a passionate developer.
 This README serves as a brief introduction to who I am and the skills I bring to the table in the world of software development.

 ## About Me